crawl/crawl/crawl-ref/docs/crawl_manual.rst

 a beginner are probably Gladiators and Berserkers; if you really want to play a magician, try a Conjurer or a Hedge Wizard.
 However, not all species are equally well suited for all backgrounds.
-After you have selected a species, the background selection menu while show backgrounds generally considered to be more accessible for a species in a brighter colour.
+After you have selected a species, the background selection menu will show backgrounds generally considered to be more accessible for a species in a brighter colour.

 Each background starts out with a different set of skills and items, but from